The Birth of the Electronic Calculator: The Story of the Casio 14-A

 Casio began humbly in postwar Tokyo, founded in 1946 by Tadao Kashio.
 His brothers joined the endeavor, and together they crafted a quirky invention β a cigarette-holding ring β which sold well during Japan's tobacco rationing.

 That success funded their true passion: electronics.
-It was Toshio Kashio, the technical genius of the family, who envisioned building a machine that could perform complex arithmetic using electricity alone β a bold idea in an era dominated by mechanical gears and motors.
+It was Toshio Kashio, the technical genius of the family, who envisioned building a machine that could perform complex arithmetic using electricity alone.

 The Casio 14-A: A Machine That Changed Everything